May 2017 Newsletter

 Madame H. P. Blavatsky has always been a tremendous source of inspiration for all students of occultism.
 Not only was she well loved and remembered by members of the original Theosophical Society, she also had many friends and followers outside of the Theosophical Society.
 Indeed, many movements were founded outside the Theosophical Society to study her teachings.
 Even today, more than a century after her death, new movements are still being formed pledging personal allegiance to H.P.B. and faithfully adhering to her original teachings.
 This is especially true in the cyberworld of the Internet.
 We could almost say that many people are fiercely loyal to our founder, Madame Blavatsky.

-We shall celebrate Wesak Day on Saturday 21 May 2016 at 11 a.m.
-Although the actual Wesak Day this year is the following day, we believe there will be a tremendous outpouring of beneficent forces on 21 May 2016 as millions of people, a great portion of the world’s population from the various Buddhist traditions, will be celebrating Wesak on that day.
-This, we understand, is in line with the law of nature that divine forces will take advantage of great congregations of devotional people as useful channels for the outpouring of blessing.
+This year we shall celebrate Wesak Day on Wednesday 10 May 2017 at 10 a.m.
+Although the actual Wesak Day this year is the following day, we believe there will be a tremendous outpouring of beneficent forces on 10 May 2017 as millions of people, a great portion of the world’s population from the various Buddhist traditions, will be celebrating Wesak on that day.
+This, we understand, is in line with the laws of nature that divine forces will take advantage of great congregations of devotional people as useful channels for the outpouring of blessing.

 As we normally do, we will have a talk giving a detailed account of the esoteric Wesak Festival including a video recording made by an Australian TV station of pilgrims gathering at the legendary Wesak Valley.
-Members who have attended this talk previously may be interested to know that we will be showing new slides indicating what could be the actual location of the Wesak Valley which was previously thought to be in the vicinity of Mount Kailas.
+Members who have attended this talk previously may be interested to know that we will be showing slides indicating what could be the actual location of the Wesak Valley which was previously thought to be in the vicinity of Mount Kailas.
 We will then have group meditation for 49 mins.
 A vegetarian buffet lunch will be served thereafter.
-Come and join this spiritual celebration on Saturday, 21 May 2016, at 11 a.m.
+Come and join this spiritual celebration on Wednesday, 10 May 2017, at 10 a.m.
 Please note that this programme is for members only.